SalomePlatform/adao/doc/en/advanced.rst

 It is then required to change it to be in executable mode.

-A more complete example consist in launching execution of a YACS sheme given by the user, having previously verified its availability.
+A more complete example consist in launching execution of a YACS scheme given by the user, having previously verified its availability.
 For that, replacing the text ``<SALOME main installation directory>``, one needs only to save the following Shell script::